slott56/building-skills-oo-design-book/source/craps/craps_game.rst

     the table.

-..  method:: Throw.resolveHardways(self, bet: Bet) -> None
+..  method:: Throw.resolveHardways(self, bet: Bet) -> bool

     :param bet: The bet to to be resolved
     :type bet: :class:`Bet`